Chaz Stevens: Return to activism

-In August 2022 in response to Texas Senate Bill 797, which requires Texas schools to display donated posters of the national motto "In God We Trust", Stevens launched a GoFundMe campaign to donate posters of the national motto written in Arabic, intending to invoke some Christians' discomfort with Islam.
+In August 2022, in response to Texas Senate Bill 797, which requires Texas schools to display donated posters of the national motto "In God We Trust", Stevens launched a campaign to donate posters of the national motto written in Arabic, intending to invoke some Christians' discomfort with Islam.
 State senator Bryan Hughes, who had sponsored the law, said Stevens's posters did not meet the law's requirements, and would not have to be displayed, since the quotation marks around the phrase implied those words had to be in English.
-In June 2023, in response to Louisiana House Bill 8, requiring schools to display the motto, Stevens donated 50 to 100 "In God We Trust" posters to Louisiana schools.
-They were written in Arabic, Hebrew, Hindi, Spanish, and other languages including Klingon, or in English but with rainbow-colored backgrounds in support of LGBTQ+ students.
+In June 2023, in response to Louisiana House Bill 8, requiring schools to display the motto, Stevens donated 50 to 100 "In God We Trust" posters to Louisiana schools written in languages including Arabic, Hebrew, Hindi, Spanish, and Klingon, or in English but with rainbow-colored backgrounds in support of LGBTQ+ students.
 In April 2025, in response to Arkansas Act 573, requiring all public school classrooms to display the Ten Commandments, Stevens offered to donate 10,000 displays of the commandments in multiple languages (including Hebrew, Arabic, Spanish, Chinese, Vulcan and Klingon) and themes ranging from satanic to rainbow.

-In October 2023, when Marjory Stoneman Douglas High School put up a banner advertising Calvary Chapel Parkland's hours and support for the school, Stevens asked to put up a matching banner for his Church of Satanology, declaring Satan's support for the school football team.
+In October 2023, when Marjory Stoneman Douglas High School put up a banner advertising Calvary Chapel Parkland's hours and support for the school, Stevens asked to put up a matching banner for his Church of Satanology.
 The school refused, but in December removed the Chapel banner.
-Other Broward County schools, however, continued to display Christian banners, while not allowing Stevens's "Satan Loves the First Amendment" banner, so in September 2024 Stevens filed a religious discrimination lawsuit for $200,000.
-In response to the lawsuit, in December 2024 the Broward school board voted to prohibit religious and political signs.
+Other Broward County schools, however, continued to display Christian banners, while not allowing Stevens's "Satan Loves the First Amendment" banner, so in September 2024 Stevens filed a religious discrimination lawsuit.
+In response, in December 2024 the Broward school board voted to prohibit religious and political signs.
 The lawsuit, however, was allowed to continue, despite a school district challenge that claimed Stevens was insincere and Satanology was not a religion.

-In January 2025, Stevens filed a candidacy to become mayor of Deerfield Beach, Florida, but withdrew it in February 2025.
+In January 2025, Stevens filed a candidacy to become mayor of Deerfield Beach, Florida, but withdrew in February 2025.

 In April 2025, in response to Hartford, Connecticut City Council's decision to fly a Christian flag at City Hall during Holy Week, Stevens asked that the flag of his Church of Satanology and Perpetual Soirée, bearing the message "Satan Loves the First Amendment", be flown as well.
 He followed up with similar requests to four other Connecticut cities that similarly displayed Christian flags: New Britain, Waterbury, Torrington and Bridgeport.
 He threatened legal action if the cities refused, basing his argument on Shurtleff v.
 City of Boston, a US Supreme Court case that allowed a Christian group to fly their flag over that city hall.
 In July, in response to Stevens's action, the mayor of Waterbury proposed banning religious flags on city property, only to face opposition from Christian groups who said that if so, LGBT flags should also be forbidden.

-In August 2025, Stevens lectured on activism at Netroots Nation.